stepicker/Movie-Picker/README.md

 Here's the [deployed version](https://movie-picker.netlify.com/) of this code

-And here's a [newer version](https://movie.picker.tech/) I developed with React / AWS
+And here's a [newer version](https://movie.picker.tech/) I developed with React, using AWS Cognito / API Gateway / Lambda / DynamoDB